editorkaio/editorkaio/index.md

 ## I'm, Kaio!

-I'm learning how to develop apps with Flutter.
+Hey!
+Thanks for coming by.
+I am a Flutter Developer learning how to code better every day.

-##Useful Informations
+## Useful Informations

 #### Education:
 - Bachelor of Information Systems (ago/2017)
 - Technology in System Analysis and Development (dec/2022)
+- Specialist in Software Project (dez/2022)
 - Bachelor of Science and Technology (oct/2025)

 #### Contacts: